hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 We clarify here that if an OPT record is present in a received AXFR request, compliant responders MUST include an OPT record in each of the subsequent AXFR responses.
-Note that this requirement, combined with the use of EDNS0 Keepalive, enables AXFR servers to signal the desire to close a connection (when existing transactions have competed) due to low resources by sending an EDNS0 Keepalive option with a timeout of 0 on any AXFR response.
+Note that this requirement, combined with the use of edns-tcp-keepalive, enables AXFR servers to signal the desire to close a connection (when existing transactions have competed) due to low resources by sending an edns-tcp-keepalive EDNS0 option with a timeout of 0 on any AXFR response.
 This does not signal that the AXFR is aborted, just that the server wishes to close the connection as soon as possible.

 ### Backwards compatibility

-TODO: This section needs more work

 Certain legacy behaviors were noted in [@RFC5936], with provisos that implementations may want to offer options to fallback to legacy behavior when interoperating with servers known not to support [@RFC5936].
-For purposes of interoperability IXFR and AXFR implementations may want to continue offering such configuration options as well as supporting some behaviors that were previously underspecified (e.g. performing IXFR and AXFRs on separate connections).
+For purposes of interoperability, IXFR and AXFR implementations may want to continue offering such configuration options, as well as supporting some behaviors that were underspecified prior to this work (e.g. performing IXFR and AXFRs on separate connections).
 However, XoT implementations should have no need to do so.

 ## Update to RFC7766